 Play comes in all shapes and forms from football to chess and is prevalent throughout the animal kingdom.
 Scientists see play as a survival trait with several potential purposes: practice (think of cats play hunting), reducing hostility, enabling cooperation and learning to cope with unexpected events.

 Free will is a Christian myth

 What’s your favourite food?
 Your answer will be based on the food you were fed as a child, life experiences and genetics — none of which you control.
-Everyone has “will” but the idea that it’s free doesn’t make sense and suggests something supernatural.
+Everyone has will but the idea that it’s free doesn’t make sense.
 The historian and author Yuval Noah Harari describes free will as a Christian myth: